 How To Remove Hyperlinks from Microsoft Word Documents

 Hyperlinks are clickable links within a document that will take you to a selected web page.
-Unfortunately, sometimes Microsoft word will add clickable links where you don’t want them (i.e. citations).
-Sometimes they’re great, but other times they can look messy, unprofessional, or unnecessary in a printed document.
+Sometimes, Microsoft Word adds clickable links where you don’t want them (i.e., citations).
+Links may be helpful in some situations, but other times, they can look messy, unprofessional, or unnecessary in a printed document.

 MS Word automatically adds hyperlinks to documents when you enter or copy and paste URLs.
-You can follow the link by pressing the control button while clicking.
-With so many features and functions, it can be difficult to keep up with everything Microsoft Word.
-This article will walk you through removing the hyperlinks from a document so you can get on with your work.
+You can follow the link by pressing the control button while clicking on it.
+With so many features and functions, it is challenging to keep up with everything Microsoft Word does.
+This article shows you how to remove hyperlinks from a document to get on with your work effectively.

-However, you can only remove one hyperlink at a time with the context menu options.
-If there are lots of links on multiple pages, it’s better to remove all the hyperlinks with Word’s hotkeys.
+If there are many links on multiple pages, it’s better to remove all the hyperlinks with Word’s hotkeys.

 Windows users can use these hotkeys: